 In the wake of the highly-anticipated opening of Iron Gwazi we decided it was time to finally do a ranking of North America’s RMC Iron Horse coasters.
 We’ve wanted to do it for a while – but of course we had to wait until our local purple crocodile was ready to perform!Continue reading “All RMC Iron Horse Coasters – Ranked”

 We think Rougarou is the best Floorless coaster in the USA and possibly the World.

 Is it?
-That’s irrelevant – there’s no true way to measure that figure anyway.
-This article, like all “best/worst” statements, are always subjective and merely an opinion.
-But to say we, personally, enjoy this more than any other Floorless coaster, is a fact – and here’s why:Continue reading “In Defense of Rougarou”
+That’s irrelevant – there’s no true way to measure that figure.
+This article, like all “best/worst” statements, is subjective and merely an opinion.
+But to say we enjoy Rougarou more than any other Floorless coaster is a fact – and here’s why:Continue reading “In Defense of Rougarou”

 Paris’ Indiana Jones gets a bad rap.
 For pretty much its entire existence, the ride has been overlooked because of bigger coasters and better Indy-themed rides – but we think this odd little ride deserves more credit.Continue reading “In Defense of Indiana Jones et le Temple du Péril”

 It’s that time a year again!
 Welcome to Coaster Kings’ 3rd annual Twenty Year Top 20, where we count down our picks for the twenty best coasters turning 20 in 2021!Continue reading “Twenty-Year Top 20: The Best Coasters of 2001”